Uber drives into China tourism industry with HNA Group tie-up

 The partnership, which marks Uber's ambitions to break into China's huge tourism industry, includes an array of transportation services to and from airports and for HNA flights, as well as online financing for the automotive sector.

-Uber CEO Travis Kalanick said in Beijing he envisions a system where customers can seamlessly move from travelling within a city to between and outside cities, built on a global series of partnerships.
+Uber CEO Travis Kalanick said in Beijing he envisions a system where customers can seamlessly move from traveling within a city to between and outside cities, built on a global series of partnerships.

 Uber's partnership with HNA Group comes as it and rival Didi Kuaidi vie to forge ties with influential Chinese companies with long-established ties to government as they try to avoid aggravating regulators in China's still developing ride-hailing business.

-Note: (This story has been corrected in paragraph 8 to say company has committed to invest 6.3 billion yuan)